‘General Hospital’ Spoilers Confirm That Michael Learns About Jonah This Week

 A preview shared over the weekend by ABC detailed some General Hospital spoilers about the chaos ahead.
 Lucas and his loved ones will gather this week to celebrate his recovery and he has a flashback that fills in the missing gaps of Brad’s prior confession.

-On Tuesday morning, ABC shared a new sneak peek via Twitter.
-This clip is jam-packed with jaw-droppers and in the caption, it notes that Michael will find out that Wiley is really his son Jonah.
+On Tuesday morning, ABC shared the new clip via Twitter.
+It’s jam-packed with jaw-droppers and in the caption, it notes that Michael will find out that Wiley is really his son Jonah.

 General Hospital spoilers indicate that during this family gathering, Lucas will have a moment of clarity and stand up as he calls Michael’s name.
-Is this where the bombshell drops?
+Is that when the bombshell drops?
 It seems that it might be, but this may be something of a teaser where things will play out differently as the scene airs.

 As the preview notes, this news is going to come as a total shocker to almost everybody in Port Charles.
 Nelle, Brad, and Julian know the truth, but nobody else has suspected a thing up to this point.